PanPraescribens/primitive-survival/README.md

 - fixed monkey bridge drops and break weirdness
 - fixed sounds for everything
 - fixed steatite stair placement etc (as per Better Stairs mod)
+- metal bucket more or less complete

 to do

-- add recipe(s) for metal bucket, and finish metal bucket
+- fix bug that allows you to stomp over a stake in water

 Version 2.2 updates